adirkson/SIC-probability-daily/README.md

 # SIC-probability-daily
-Calibrating daily sea-ice concentration forecasts with NCGR-sic (Non-homogeneous Censored Gaussian Regression for Sea Ice Concentration)
+Calibrating daily sea-ice concentration forecasts with NCGR-sic (Non-homogeneous Censored Gaussian Regression for Sea Ice Concentration).
+Code is based on the publication:

+Dirkson, A., Denis, B., Merryfield, W. J., Peterson, K. A., & Tietsche, S. Calibration of subseasonal sea‐ice forecasts using ensemble model output statistics and observational uncertainty.
+Quarterly Journal of the Royal Meteorological Society.

 Code structure: